 The Parks and Recreation Department keeps annual records of applied pesticides, herbicides, and fertilizers (PHFs).
 Each chemical used is applied per the labeling instructions.
 Safety Data Sheets (SDS) on each product are found in the chemical storage areas.
 City staff responsible for application of PHFs receive annual training in safe use, storage, and disposal of PHFs.
 All contractors contracted to apply pesticides or herbicides to City property shall provide proper certification and licensing before performing work.
 Also, contractors contracted to apply fertilizer must provide qualification in utilizing proper nutrient management practices.
+See Appendix G for information of contractors and application areas.

-City facilities that store PHFs will be inspected annually to determine proper storage, product labeling, and SDS accessibility (Table 1: Municipal Facilities).
+City facilities that store PHFs will be inspected annually to determine proper storage, product labeling, and SDS accessibility (Table 4: Municipal Facilities).
 The SOP manual (Appendix A) contains procedures related to usage and storage of PHFs.